Updated: Oct 5, 2021

 By offering way more options and features, StreamLabs OBS demands more CPU usage.
 So keep that in mind while choosing the software you'll be using.

-The Chatbot lacks sound commands for your chat.
+The integrated Chatbot lacks sound commands for your chat (unlike the standalone version).
 So if you really want them, you would need to run the Chatbot separately from StreamLabs OBS.

 So… StreamLabs OBS or OBS?